This project can cost anywhere from $150 to $800, so take a look at what could affect this price and get a quote from a pro.

 Stanley Steemer | Two Furnace Home | $1,000+ |

-Inspecting and cleaning just the furnace costs $100 to $300 or up to $500 if you include an AC unit.
-Cleaning an AC unit alone runs from $50 to $200.
+Inspecting and cleaning just the furnace costs $60 to $150 per furnace or up to $500 if you include an AC unit.
+Cleaning an AC unit alone runs from $75 to $200.
 Duct cleaning services include any parts of these that air passes over, including the blower, fan, and heat exchanger.

 Cleaning the evaporator and condenser coils significantly impacts the efficiency of your system.
 Dirty coils use more energy and need replacing sooner.
 Replacing evaporator coils costs anywhere from $600 to $2,000.
 Plus, dirty coils work harder so cost more to run.
 Therefore, keeping them clean makes good financial sense.

-A professional cleans all the elements in the HVAC system.
-This includes the supply and return ducts, grilles, diffusers, exchangers, drip pans, fans, and the air handling unit.
-This takes time and specialized equipment to do properly without actually making the air quality worse.
+Professional duct cleaners service all components of your HVAC system, including supply and return ducts, grilles, diffusers, heat exchangers, drip pans, fans, and the air handling unit.
+This requires specialized equipment and expertise to ensure proper cleaning without compromising air quality.

 Here are some clear signs that you need to call a pro:

-You can see dust or debris can be seen in the air
+You can see dust or debris in the air.

-Few, if any, licensing requirements exist in the United States.
-The Environmental Protection Agency recommends that all duct cleaners adhere to the National Air Duct Cleaners Association standards for assessment, cleaning & restoration.
-When asking for quotes, get at least three and always check references and NADCA certifications.
+Air duct cleaners should adhere to the National Air Duct Cleaners Association (NADCA) standards for assessment, cleaning, and restoration.
+When seeking quotes, obtain at least three estimates and verify each contractor's references and NADCA certifications.